Doing business in Mexico - Pros & Cons

 • 3.
 Inexpensive Labor Costs

-Mexico's labor cost is much more affordable and comparable to many of Asia's manufacturing hubs.
+Mexico's labor cost and cost of manufacturing are much more affordable and comparable to many of Asia's manufacturing hubs.
 Employee wages are often the most significant investment for any company, particularly those that manufacture.
 However, it is important to remember that labor costs are much lower in Mexico.
 Hourly wages for the typical ground-floor worker in Mexico are $2.80.
 That amount has remained virtually the same over the last decade.
 It is less costly than the United States manufacturing hourly wage of $30, but it is comparable to China's hourly wage of $17..

 • 4.
 Improvement Plan